mvolkmann/MyUnixEnv/notes/VueNotes.md

 ## Unit Testing

-Projects created with Vue CLI 3 do not support tests by default.
+Projects created with Vue CLI 3 do not support unit tests by default.
-To get test support, select "Manually select features" instead of "default".
+To get unit test support,
+select "Manually select features" instead of "default".
-Then select "Unit Testing" and "E2E Testing".
+Then select "Unit Testing".
 For the "unit testing solution" choose between
 "Mocha + Chai" and "Jest" (preferred).
-For the "E2E testing solution" choose between "Cypress" (preferred) and "Nightwatch (Selenium-based)".
-Assuming that Jest and Cypress are selected, this also installs @vue/test-utils,
+Assuming that Jest is selected, this also installs @vue/test-utils and
-@vue/cli-plugin-e2e-cypress (depends on cypress and more), and
 @vue/cli-plugin-unit-jest (depends on jest and more).

 By default, unit test source files are expected to be